claytonjwong/emotional-intelligence/README.md

 * https://michiganross.umich.edu/rtia-articles/case-mindful-engagement

 One of the first steps is learning how and when to take a step back from the daily grind and just think.
 The trick is to make it a habit.

+## Lesson 2: How can knowing more about ourselves help us and help our connections with others?

+Rather than try to become aware of how we're feeling and land on one single emotion, think about the many different feelings we might have.
+For example, we might be torn, we might be hopeful, but also a bit fearful about a situation.
+Such tension, such opposites of emotions, which we call emotional ambivalence, we know is actually good for decision-making.

+It's very important to not only be aware of how you're feeling in the moment but also try to put in effort to regulate and manage that emotion.
+Otherwise, you may end up having to spend much more time down the road trying to repair those relationships.

+Lack of highly developed social emotional intelligence is really difficult to recover from.
+But all of us can be a little bit better and if we get a little bit better, it will be better for the world.